-The latest on timber prices in Missouri.
-MDC publishes quarterly timber prices trends, based on a rolling average of reports received from state and private foresters over the previous 12 months.
-The report should only be used as a general guide for determining market value of timber.
+Jan.-Mar.
+2023, the latest on timber prices in Missouri.
+Quarterly timber prices trends, based on a rolling average of reports received from state and private foresters over the previous 12 months.
+TPT should only be used as a general guide for determining market value of timber.
 General market and economic conditions, as well as local considerations such as accessibility, terrain, sale size, and tree size and quality also affect the price paid.
 Remember that one of the most valuable sources for information on log and timber markets is the local Missouri Department of Conservation Resource Forester or your Consulting Forester.

 Forest Economics in Missouri